rhalkyard/riscix-hccs/README.md

 ought to document it.

-Aside from the HCCS-specific partitioning aspect, it should also give some more general hints guide to bootstrapping a “real hardware” RISC iX installation.
+Aside from the HCCS-specific partitioning aspect, it should also give some more general hints about bootstrapping a “real hardware” RISC iX installation.

 You will need: